Mr Cabins is Here to Help...

 Council approval requirements across states

-In most cases, cabins are classed as Class 1a buildings, meaning they’re permanent dwellings and need full development approval with engineering and compliance documentation.
+In most states, a modular home is classed as a Class 1a building, meaning it’s a permanent dwelling and requires full development approval with engineering and compliance documentation.

 QLD